 Everyone agrees that MLS sold data is valuable.
-And the reason it is so valuable is because it’s a protected resource.
-While there would be immediate consumer benefits to releasing the data, the long term impact would be detrimental to the very system that created it.
+One of the reason it is so valuable is because it’s a protected resource.
+While there would be immediate consumer benefits to releasing the data, the long term impact could potentially be detrimental to the very system that created it both from a consumer privacy and data integrity perspective .
 While no system is perfect, Canada has one of the best real estate systems in the world.
-Assuming you’re working with a competent, knowledgeable Realtor who has your best interest at heart, protecting the sold data is an intricate part of providing you with a great buying or selling experience.
+Protecting the sold data is an intricate part of providing you with a great buying or selling experience.

 If you have ever bought, sold or traded real estate in Ontario, then at least one of the following statements will probably resonate with you: